fervidus/secure_linux_cis/README.md

 (including negligence or otherwise) arising in any way out of the use of this Guidance, even if advised of the possibility of such damage.
 >
-> The User of this Work agrees to hold harmless and indemnify Autostructure, its agents, parent company, and employees from every claim or liability (whether in tort or in contract), including attorneys' fees, court costs, and expenses, arising in direct consequence of Recipient's
+> The User of this Work agrees to hold harmless and indemnify Fervid, its agents, parent company, and employees from every claim or liability (whether in tort or in contract), including attorneys' fees, court costs, and expenses, arising in direct consequence of Recipient's